Dandekar-Ashish/PostCodeAPI/Readme.md

 For more information about how the Amazon.Lambda.AspNetCoreServer package works and how to extend its behavior view its [README](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.AspNetCoreServer/README.md) file in GitHub.

 ## PostCodeAPI
-This is the Mail API project which Contains All endpoints.
+This is the Main API project which Contains All endpoints.

     AWS.Logger.AspNetCoreServer
     Used this logger to write logs in to AWS Cloudewatch.